Last visit: July 15, 2023

 Three craft breweries in the area worthy of your time:

-- Half Acre Brewing (Lincoln Square.
+- Half Acre Brewing (Balmoral.
 Home to the Daisy Cutter, a quintessential Chicago-style beer, and Bodum, a classic Chicago IPA)

 - Off Color Brewing (Logan Square.
 Brews funky ales with an emphasis on farmhouse and sour styles)